psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Publication date 1859
 pp.227-279

-LAY OF OISIN ON THE LAND OF YOUTHS ;
+LAY OF OISIN ON THE LAND OF YOUTHS;

 AS HE RELATED IT TO SAINT PATRICK.

 P. O !
 Noble Oisin, O ! son of the king !
 Of greatest actions, valor, and conflicts,
 Belate to us now without despondency,
-How thou livedst after the Fians ?
+How thou livedst after the Fians?

 O. I will tell it thee, O Patrick ! lately arrived,
-Though mournful to me to say it aloud :—
+Though mournful to me to say it aloud:—
-" After the hard battle of Gabhra,
+"After the hard battle of Gabhra,
 In which was killed, alas ! the noble Oscar.

 One day we, the Fianna, were all assembled,
-Generous Fionn and all of us that lived were there ;
+Generous Fionn and all of us that lived were there;
 Tho' dark and mournful was our story,
 After our heroes being overcome.